Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 28th.
-Shareholders of record on Tuesday, June 11th were paid a $0.10 dividend.
-This is a boost from NVIDIA’s previous quarterly dividend of $0.04.
+The firm also recently declared a quarterly dividend, which was paid on Friday, June 28th.
+Investors of record on Tuesday, June 11th were issued a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.30%.
 The ex-dividend date of this dividend was Tuesday, June 11th.
-This represents a $0.40 annualized dividend and a yield of 0.31%.
-NVIDIA’s payout ratio is 2.34%.
+This is an increase from NVIDIA’s previous quarterly dividend of $0.04.
+NVIDIA’s payout ratio is currently 2.34%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Hamilton Wealth LLC raised its stake in NVIDIA by 0.3% in the 1st quarter.
-Hamilton Wealth LLC now owns 3,142 shares of the computer hardware maker’s stock worth $2,839,000 after purchasing an additional 9 shares in the last quarter.
-Brooklyn FI LLC raised its position in shares of NVIDIA by 2.5% in the 1st quarter.
-Brooklyn FI LLC now owns 489 shares of the computer hardware maker’s stock valued at $442,000 after buying an additional 12 shares in the last quarter.
-Curran Financial Partners LLC raised its position in shares of NVIDIA by 1.8% in the 1st quarter.
-Curran Financial Partners LLC now owns 691 shares of the computer hardware maker’s stock valued at $625,000 after buying an additional 12 shares in the last quarter.
-Beacon Bridge Wealth Partners LLC raised its position in shares of NVIDIA by 2.6% in the 1st quarter.
-Beacon Bridge Wealth Partners LLC now owns 473 shares of the computer hardware maker’s stock valued at $428,000 after buying an additional 12 shares in the last quarter.
-Finally, M. Kraus & Co raised its position in shares of NVIDIA by 2.0% in the 1st quarter.
-M. Kraus & Co now owns 657 shares of the computer hardware maker’s stock valued at $594,000 after buying an additional 13 shares in the last quarter.
-Institutional investors and hedge funds own 65.27% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Hamilton Wealth LLC boosted its holdings in NVIDIA by 0.3% in the first quarter.
+Hamilton Wealth LLC now owns 3,142 shares of the computer hardware maker’s stock valued at $2,839,000 after acquiring an additional 9 shares in the last quarter.
+Brooklyn FI LLC lifted its position in shares of NVIDIA by 2.5% in the 1st quarter.
+Brooklyn FI LLC now owns 489 shares of the computer hardware maker’s stock worth $442,000 after purchasing an additional 12 shares during the period.
+Curran Financial Partners LLC boosted its stake in shares of NVIDIA by 1.8% during the 1st quarter.
+Curran Financial Partners LLC now owns 691 shares of the computer hardware maker’s stock valued at $625,000 after purchasing an additional 12 shares in the last quarter.
+Beacon Bridge Wealth Partners LLC increased its position in shares of NVIDIA by 2.6% during the first quarter.
+Beacon Bridge Wealth Partners LLC now owns 473 shares of the computer hardware maker’s stock valued at $428,000 after buying an additional 12 shares during the period.
+Finally, M. Kraus & Co raised its stake in NVIDIA by 2.0% in the first quarter.
+M. Kraus & Co now owns 657 shares of the computer hardware maker’s stock worth $594,000 after buying an additional 13 shares in the last quarter.
+Hedge funds and other institutional investors own 65.27% of the company’s stock.

+Several analysts have recently issued reports on NVDA shares.
+Robert W. Baird boosted their price target on shares of NVIDIA from $105.00 to $120.00 and gave the company an “outperform” rating in a research report on Monday, May 20th.
+Deutsche Bank Aktiengesellschaft increased their target price on NVIDIA from $85.00 to $100.00 and gave the stock a “hold” rating in a research report on Thursday, May 23rd.
+Evercore ISI lifted their price target on NVIDIA from $131.00 to $145.00 and gave the company an “outperform” rating in a research report on Tuesday, June 11th.
+Bank of America increased their price objective on NVIDIA from $132.00 to $150.00 and gave the stock a “buy” rating in a report on Monday, June 3rd.
+Finally, Truist Financial reaffirmed a “buy” rating and set a $140.00 target price (up previously from $128.80) on shares of NVIDIA in a report on Thursday, June 27th.
+Six research analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, NVIDIA presently has a consensus rating of “Moderate Buy” and an average price target of $128.29.

 NVIDIA Corporation provides graphics and compute and networking solutions in the United States, Taiwan, China, Hong Kong, and internationally.
 The Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; virtual GPU or vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building and operating metaverse and 3D internet applications.